 Here I was, trying to force my will, my thoughts, on her and she wasn’t agreeing.
 I needed to take a step back.
 Why was she distancing herself from me?
 It took a while, but I think I figured it out.
 I did not love her; she was not my horse and I wasn’t even trying communicate that I cared for her, that she was more to me, more than just something to tame.

 I started by just going to her, rubbing her forehead and being content.
 I would rub her gently and firmly.
 Then I began petting her, with the intention of feeling and being calm and relaxed myself.
 There was progress.
 Where before, she would stare off into the distance and hold herself aloof, now she would look back at me.
 She would allow me to rub her forehead and allow me to help her to relax.

 Then while I was down in the round pen with her, as I was thinking about love, and God’s unconditional love toward us, I realized that I needed to love this horse that God had given me stewardship over (just for a little while).
 This horse had not done anything for me, but I was to show her compassion and understanding, just as God does for us.

-Then I was able to throw the rope over her, without her moving, and then saddle her up, with her staying calm and relaxed.
+Then I was able to throw the rope over her, without her moving (previously, this was impossible), and then saddle her up, with her staying calm and relaxed.
 She could have left whenever she wanted, but she was much happier to be with me today.
 I felt such a joy just being with her.
 Me being me and her being her.
 No agenda and no set plan.
 Just living.

 I wanted to love this horse.
 I can’t just tell the horse I love you or do something for the horse so that she will know.
 I wanted to see if my feelings toward a horse could influence how the horse reacted.
 There was a change, but I can’t say how the change came about.